 We are living in an age of technological revolution unlike anything humankind has experienced before.
 The confluence of the internet, big data, artificial intelligence (AI), advanced manufacturing, and blockchain is fundamentally altering the way we live and work.
 More importantly, nations that master these technologies will hold the key for architecting the rules of the next global order.

 In 2013, global strategists Marc Goodman and Parag Khanna coined the term “geotechnology.”
 It offers an understanding of how technology can tilt geoeconomic advantage and alter geopolitical balance.
-Today, the consensus view is that the US, as the superpower, and China, as the emerging challenger, have begun a winner-take-all race for technological dominance.
+Today, the consensus view is that the United States, as the superpower, and China, as the emerging challenger, have begun a winner-take-all race for technological dominance.

 Once a Latecomer to Modernity, Now a Leader in Geotechnology